Play to listen

 So can we.

 Or maybe you are that one in need.
 I say to you: remember—and keep remembering.
 Remember, present grace has come.
-He came proclaiming peace, good tidings, and salvation.
-He reigns, sovereign.
+With the birth of Jesus came a proclamation of peace, good tidings, and salvation.
+Jesus reigns, sovereign and supreme!
 And He has promised to redeem all things.
-Your Savior—ever faithful, good, and true—can be trusted in every mounting day.
+Your Savior—ever faithful, good, and true—can be trusted in every stress-filled day.